sshushliapin/Sitecore.FakeDb/README.md

 *<b>WARNING:</b> BucketManager is a static class.
-It means that the mocked BucketProvider instance can be shared between different unit tests which may lead to unstable sceanrios.*
+It means that the mocked BucketProvider instance can be shared between different unit tests which may lead to unstable behavior.*